aelintra/sail6-docs/docs/Installation.md

 sudo ln -s sarkhpe_amd64 sarkhpe
 ```

-Now the file list should look like this...
+Now the file list should show the link you created
+ this...

 ```sh
 ls -l